Dae-Iddings/Ciphers/README.md

 Just type in the phrase you want the cipher to solve to and this will return an easy to solve cipher, a medium difficulty cipher, and a hard cipher, as well as the keys to solve then.

 the easy cipher is a substitution cipher specifically the rot-13 cipher https://en.wikipedia.org/wiki/Substitution_cipher

+the medium cipher is a Permutation Ciphers which is a fancy name for a word scramble https://en.wikipedia.org/wiki/Transposition_cipher

+helpful source when trying to figure out types of ciphers for this project https://www.thecrazyprogrammer.com/2022/07/types-of-ciphers-in-cryptography.html